vishalsingh0357/Multi-Disease-Prediction/README.md

+#Mutlti-Disease-Prediction
-# Multi-Disease-PredictionThis project is a Streamlit-based web application for predicting two medical conditions — Diabetes and Heart Disease — using machine learning models trained on publicly available datasets (diabetic.csv and heart.csv).
+ Multi-Disease-PredictionThis project is a Streamlit-based web application for predicting two medical conditions — Diabetes and Heart Disease — using machine learning models trained on publicly available datasets (diabetic.csv and heart.csv).

 Each prediction module (diabetic.py, heart.py) performs the following steps: